 So when I read the recent news about Butterfield (shown in the lead-off and above photos) trying to establish a series in Greenfield, I went online to see what I could find out about what happened to the Indy Acoustic Cafe Series.
 What I learned was not surprising, I suppose, but it did sadden me.

-Reading about that gave me the idea to do this retrospective piece -- putting memories of all the shows I photographed together in one post.
-To be sure, the performers represented in these images is a considerable minority of the series' aggregate performers' list.
-But they did involve 16 artists, which I feel is a decent representation.
+Reading about that gave me the idea to do this retrospective piece — putting memories of all the shows I photographed together in one post.
+To be sure, the performers represented in these images are a considerable minority of the series’ aggregate performers’ list.
+But my series archive does involve 16 artists, which I feel is a decent representation.

 I stumbled upon the series in April 2010 when I saw a blurb in the Indy media promoting an upcoming show by Rory Block, a folk blues artist with whose work I had become familiar in recent years.
 I attended that show and more than a dozen others, mostly in 2011 and 2012, with two more in 2013 and my last one in 2015.